Hugh Charles Boyle

-Hugh Charles Boyle (October 8, 1873 – December 22, 1950) was an American prelate of the Roman Catholic Church.
+Hugh Charles Boyle (October 8, 1873 – December 22, 1950) was an American prelate of the Catholic Church.
 He served as bishop of the Diocese of Pittsburgh in Pennsylvania from 1921 until his death in 1950.

 Biography

 Early life

 Hugh Boyle was born on October 8, 1873, in Johnstown, Pennsylvania, one of nine children of Charles and Anna (née Keelan) Boyle.
 His father was an Irish immigrant who worked as a coal miner.
 He received his early education at local parochial schools, and enrolled at St. Vincent College in Latrobe at age 14.
 During the 1889 Johnstown Flood, his father and most of his siblings drowned; only his mother and one brother survived.
 He began his studies for the priesthood at St. Vincent Seminary, also in Latrobe, in 1891.

 Priesthood

-Boyle was ordained a priest for the Diocese of Pittsburgh by Bishop Richard Phelan on July 2, 1898.
-His first assignment was as a curate at St. Aloysius Parish in Wilmerding, Pennsylvania, where he remained for five years.
-He then served at the Cathedral of St. Paul and secretary to Bishop Regis Canevin until 1909, when he became superintendent of diocesan schools.
+Boyle was ordained a priest in Latrobe for the Diocese of Pittsburgh by Bishop Richard Phelan on July 2, 1898.
+After his ordination, the diocese assigned Boyle as a curate at St. Aloysius Parish in Wilmerding, Pennsylvania, where he remained for five years.
+He then served at the Cathedral of St. Paul Parish in Pittsburgh, Pennsylvania, and as secretary to Bishop Regis Canevin.
+In 1909, Canevin appointed Boyle as superintendent of diocesan schools.
 From 1916 to 1921, he served as pastor of St. Mary Magdalene Parish in Homestead, Pennsylvania.